-But to reiterate, drug detox should NEVER be conducted at home, alone or around people who have no medical expertise.
-Many suspect that an attempted cold turkey detox might have been the cause of death of British singer Amy Winehouse in July 2011.
+But to reiterate, drug detox should NEVER be conducted at home, alone, or around people who have no medical expertise.
+Many suspects that an attempted cold turkey detox might have been the cause of the death of British singer Amy Winehouse in July 2011.
 Winehouse, who was a renowned alcoholic/addict, wrote a song called, Rehab, and sadly, the lyrics summarize Winehouse’s feelings about drug detox and inpatient care.

 “They tried to make me go to rehab I said, “no, no, no”

 What’s so tragic is that Winehouse was so caught up in her addiction and probably believed in the myth that she had to be an alcoholic/addict in order to be an artist.
 Perhaps if she had properly undergone detox at a residential treatment facility and had received proper primary care, along with behavioral therapy for her depression, she might have realized that being a creative artist did not mean that she had to be drunk or loaded.
 Having clarity and recovery can be an amazing experience for an artist.

 If Winehouse had gone to rehab and stayed clean and sober, perhaps this talented young woman would have been a source of inspiration for other addicts and alcoholics who are often terrified to take the first step, and go to treatment and get the care that they so desperately need.